stereolabs/zed-hub-examples/tutorials/tutorial_04_application_parameters/README.md

 ```

-Finaly with these four steps we easily added a parameter to the initial application tutorial_02_live_stream_and_recording and we used its values.
+Finally with these four steps we easily added a parameter to the initial application tutorial_02_live_stream_and_recording and we used its values.

 ## Next steps